DiamondLightSource/blueapi/docs/how-to/local-auth.md

 # Run Auth Locally

-BlueAPI can be secured using OIDC authenticaiton.
-For development it can be useful to run a containerised version of the OIDC stack, to serve a local instance of BlueAPI.
+BlueAPI can be secured using OIDC authentication.
+For development, it can be useful to run a containerised version of the OIDC stack, to serve a local instance of BlueAPI.

 To run the stack: